 Students graduating at the end of January: draft version by December 1st; approval of final version by January 15th.

 The supervisor and second reader decide together about the final grade.
 In assessing the quality of the thesis, the following aspects play an important role:

 The originality of the research question

 The degree of independence displayed during the research and supervision process.

 Thesis Defence (1/2 hour)

 Once the final version of the thesis has been submitted, both thesis readers meet the student for an oral thesis defense, during which the student is expected to provide adequate answers to the questions related to the thesis stated by the thesis readers.
 The defence may influence the thesis grade, which may be raised or lowered by 0.5 points at the discretion of the examiners.
-The graduation ceremonial is held separately from the defence, usually three times a year.
+It is held shortly after the supervisors have agreed on the grade, either at the end of August or at the end of January.
+The graduation ceremony is held separately from the defence, usually three times a year.